 According to the FDIC, you are entitled to one free report per year from each of the big three reporting agencies.
 They are:

 Theres one more thing you need to do no matter what your score is.
 Help protect yourself from identity theft.
-Dont wait, join LifeLock.
+Dont wait, join LifeLock or a similar service.

 Working with a Financial Advisor